0dot0repeating/dakka/docs/cvars/dakka_startmode_health.md

 The reason why I state this in terms of pickups is because that's exactly how it's handled in the code.
 It doesn't give you the armor directly - it uses the pickup system to give you armor and health pickups appropriately.
-For example, modes 3 and 4 are equivalent for the Doomguy, but have a 100 HP difference for the Dakkaguy.
+For example, modes 3 and 4 are equivalent for the Doomguy, but have a 100 HP and 150 armor difference for the Dakkaguy.

 The pickup definitions are in `/pk3/acs/pickup_items.h`.